 - You can keep track of your transactions and spending patterns with the TD MySpend app feature,

 - They have efficient and polite customer service.

 One thing that distinguishes CIBC is they have five different account types tailored to seniors’ needs.
 From a simple chequing account to a US dollar account, down to a bundle with a premium credit card, all designed for seniors.

 Their online banking platform (CIBC Online) offers mobile cheque deposits, the chance to order foreign cash and have it delivered to you at home, and alerts on fraudulent activities.

 - Mobile cheque deposits are available.

 - You can order foreign cash online and have it brought to your home.
-This is a feature many travelers would appreciate.
+This is a feature many travellers would appreciate.

 - They have different accounts tailed to seniors’ needs.

 - Independent advisory firm Forrest Research named CIBC’s banking app as the first in Canada in 2019.